carlos-asj/bitmask-usage/README-python.md

-# Using the logic to convert binaries number into characters
+# Using the logic to convert binaries numbers into characters

 ### Main class